Movements Of The Jaw

 Ahhhhh….the jaw!
-This lesson is a BONUS lesson in the Freeing The Jaw, Neck & Shoulders Series.
+This lesson is one of the lessons from a series of Jaw Lessons that I share in the BODY+BRAIN Membership.
 The title of this MP3 nugget of jaw moving goodness is “The Connections & Movements of The Jaw.”
 You see, I am almost positive that you know in your mind and mouth that the jaw has an impact on your teeth and other mouthy parts.
 But did you also know that the jaw and its movements play a pivotal role in balance — physically and emotionally?

 The upper jaw, part of the cranium, connects most intimately with the spine and back of the body.
 Every movement the upper jaw makes reverberates through the spine.
 But we will explore that a bit more in another lesson.

 The lower jaw (a.k.a. the mandible) connects most intimately with your body-core, rib basket, and sternum.
 See if you can imagine this glorious network of soft tissue that connects the jaw to the clavicle (a.k.a. collar bones), sternum (a.k.a. breastbone), hyoid bone, the upper two ribs, and so much more.

 *If you are new to the Feldenkrais Method the please read this first >>

 Now, remember, none of these parts exist as an island.
 For instance, the hyoid bone and the upper ribs utilize your vast tissue network connected to your cervical spine, shoulder blades, and more.
 All of this can have a direct impact on your breathing and head placement. …and that head placement is oh so very important to balance.